 (6) The Pastor must recognize that his utterances on matters of public interest may reflect on the congregation and the entire Church, and that in the mind of the public, a person and his office are inseparable.

-(7) The Pastor shall refrain from all party political activities.
+(7) The Pastor shall refrain from all party-political activities.
 Should he nevertheless assume party political positions or mandates, he will be relieved of his duties for that period.

 Visitation and Supervision